barjin/bachelor-thesis/README.md

 # Declarative Web Automation Toolkit
+> This repository contains only the Bachelor's thesis, i.e. the textual part of the work.
+The code is in [a separate repository](https://github.com/barjin/wbr/).

 Developing a web scraper/automation nowadays means coding a piece of software, usually using open-source libraries for automating web browsers.
 This introduces a security risk, as the user of such automation has to run untrusted code; it also creates a great barrier to entry for people without programming knowledge.
 The student will familiarize themselves with methods used in the web browser automation industry.